-He said he was a victim of such and he found himself stranded in the street.
+He said he was a victim of such, and he found himself go in the street.
 And considering how much it costs to come here.
-Going back empty handed is not an option.
+Going home empty-handed is not an option.

-“All this people here, are migrants from other parts of Africa with issues of economic or political crisis, they thought here might have been the best maybe to get a job or something, but the only way out is to create a your own job”.
+“All this people here, are migrants from other parts of Africa with issues of economic or political crisis, they thought here might have been the best maybe to get a job or something, but the only way out is to create your own job.”

-with their buyers, of which some lose their life in some cases”.
+with their buyers, of which some lose their lives in some cases.”

 thing she can do for me at the moment, “because the immigration law here is too tight”, she explained further.

 After waiting for three months and with the notification that my application was ready for collection.
-The worse I expected was a rejection letter, ordering me to appeal with a prove of finance from the company or leave the country within two weeks.
+The worst I expected was a rejection letter, ordering me to appeal with the proof of finance from the company or leave the country within two weeks.

 What I dreaded most in my life was to be illegal in another country.

-I went back to the casting agent, who said theres nothing else she can do for me because shes afraid of SA law and dont want to get into trouble for the sake of helping me.
+I went back to the casting agent, who said there’s nothing else she can do for me, because she’s afraid of SA law and do not want to get into trouble for the sake of helping me.
 At this point I became so helpless.

-The guy that offered me shelter, took me to a lady, who he said to be a visa agent and can help me with Assylum.
-I was still new in the country and I had no idea how things works here.
+The guy that offered me shelter, took me to a lady, who he said to be a visa agent and can help me with Asylum.
+I was still new in the country, and I had no idea how things works here.

-After few weeks of doing police clearance.
-The lady asked me to come and pick up what she said to be an Assylum seeker, which I can use to stay and work in the country.
+Few weeks after doing police clearance.
+The lady asked me to come, and pick up what she said to be an Asylum seeker, which I can use to stay and work in the country.

-I had used the said Assylum seeker document, to be on TV commercials many times and also did featured extra in some movies.
+I had used the said Asylum seeker document, to be on TV commercials many times, and also did feature extra in some movies.
 Until the day the agent said my paper is fake and not in the system.

-What I thought to be a valid paper and had legalised my stay in the country, which the lady collected R5,000 for?
+What I thought to be a valid paper and had legalized my stay in the country which the lady collected R5,000 for?

 I was referred to another lady, which was said to be working for SA Immigration service, she charged me R12,000 and insist I pay R6,000 upfront and complete payment